 The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control and exercises these responsibilities through the Board.
-The Board reviews external audited financial statements yearly.
+The Board reviews internal financial information on a periodic basis and external audited financial statements yearly.

-The Auditor General conducts an independent audit of the annual financial statements of the Corporation, in accordance with Canadian generally accepted auditing standards, in order to express an opinion thereon.
+The Auditor General conducts an independent audit of the annual financial statements of the Council, in accordance with Canadian generally accepted auditing standards, in order to express an opinion thereon.
 The Auditor General has full and free access to financial management of the Newfoundland and Labrador Industrial Development Corporation.